magicmq/pyspigot/README.md

 # PySpigot
 PySpigot is a [Spigot/Bukkit](https://www.spigotmc.org/) plugin that can load, compile, and run Python scripts.
 These scripts can make use of Java standard libraries, as well as the Bukkit/Spigot API and APIs of any other loaded plugins.

 PySpigot utilizes [GraalPython](https://www.graalvm.org/python/) for Java-Python interoperability.
-More specifically, PySpigot uses a special version of GraalPyython that is designed to be embedded into other Java applications.
-Click [here](https://www.graalvm.org/latest/reference-manual/python/standalone-applications/) for more information on that.
-Under the hood, the embedded version of GraalPy uses [Truffle](https://github.com/oracle/graal/tree/master/truffle) and the [Sulong LLVM Runtime](https://github.com/oracle/graal/tree/master/sulong).
+More specifically, PySpigot uses a special version of GraalPyython that is designed to be embedded into other Java applications called [Polyglot](https://www.graalvm.org/latest/reference-manual/polyglot-programming/).
+Under the hood, Polyglot uses [Truffle](https://github.com/oracle/graal/tree/master/truffle) and the [Sulong LLVM Runtime](https://github.com/oracle/graal/tree/master/sulong).

 ## A Note About GraalPy and Jython